vega/vega-lite-api/docs/api/lookupData.md

 <a id="fields" href="#fields">#</a>
 <em>lookupData</em>.<b>fields</b>(<em>...value</em>)

-Fields in foreign data to lookup.
+Fields in foreign data or selection to lookup.
 If not specified, the entire object is queried.

 <a id="key" href="#key">#</a>